 Short video | TikTok, Reels, Shorts | 90 sec | Shares, Likes | Young people aged 16-24 |

-Behavioral studies show that loyalty is Instagram's strong point (16.6 %), while Facebook retains 13.1 % of its users declaring marked loyalty.
-TikTok outperforms all other platforms in terms of time spent, although perseverance remains more volatile than on YouTube or Facebook.
+The study of behavior shows that the loyalty Instagram's strong point is 16.6 %, while Facebook retains 13.1 % of its users reporting strong loyalty.
+TikTok outperforms all other platforms in terms of time spent, although user persistence remains more volatile than on YouTube or Facebook.

-The spread of podcasts and sports content reinforces the sense of community, a considerable point of support for the creation of video content.
-The emergence of AI-generated video on YouTube, the emphasis on video podcasts (notably with YouTube Music and Spotify) and the breakthrough of video shopping on Facebook illustrate this constant diversification of engagement points.
-To guarantee the success of a video strategy, it has become essential to multiply formats, adapt production to the context of each platform, and continuously measure performance to guide the editorial line.
+The rise of podcasts and sports content is strengthening the sense of community, a significant lever for video content creation.
+The emergence of AI-generated video on YouTube, the rise of video podcasts (particularly with YouTube Music and Spotify), and the rise of video shopping on Facebook illustrate this constant diversification of engagement points.
+To ensure the success of a video strategy, it has become essential to multiply formats, adapt production to the context of each platform, and continuously measure performance to guide editorial policy.

 Content segmentation and personalized experiences

-The challenge for each platform is to personalize the user experience.
+The challenge for each platform is now the ability to personalize the user experience.
 With the rise of artificial intelligence, both YouTube and Facebook are perfecting their recommendations to adapt to tastes and viewing habits.
-Thanks to AI, Facebook, for example, offers automated content highlighting based on location, social context and virality potential.
-While YouTube refines its dynamic playlists, spotting videos likely to attract attention or provoke strong engagement, while automatically detecting content generated or modified by generative AI (more).
+Thanks to AI, Facebook offers, for example, the automated highlighting of content based on location, social context, and virality potential.
+While YouTube is refining its dynamic playlists, identifying videos likely to capture attention or generate strong engagement, while automatically detecting content generated or modified by generative AI (more).

-This level of technological sophistication is prompting advertisers to redesign their creative and budgeting strategies, exploring synergies between individual targeting, remarketing and multiplatform activation.
+This level of technological sophistication is pushing advertisers to redesign their creative and budgetary strategy, exploring the synergies between individual targeting, remarketing and multi-platform activation.

-Understanding the place of advertising spend and influencer marketing in this new era is fundamental to grasping the dynamics of domination in the video universe.
+Understanding the place of advertising investment and influencer marketing in this new era is fundamental to grasping the dynamics of domination in the video universe.

 Advertising explosion and changing influence strategies

-The competition between YouTube and Facebook isn't just about audience acquisition, it's also about monetization and advertising effectiveness.
-In the digital sector as a whole, worldwide advertising spend reached 1.1 trillion dollars in 2024, with strong growth of 7,3 %.
-Social networks now account for nearly 73 % of these budgets, i.e. 790 billionwhile influencer marketing recorded spectacular growth, peaking at 35 billion dollars invested, galvanized by the performance of creators on YouTube, Instagram, TikTok and Facebook.
+The YouTube vs. Facebook competition isn't just about audience acquisition; it's also about monetization and advertising effectiveness.
+Across the digital sector, global advertising investment has reached 1.1 trillion dollars in 2024, with a marked growth of 7,3 %Social networks now capture nearly 73,% of these budgets, or 790 billion, while influencer marketing is experiencing spectacular growth, peaking at 35 billion dollars invested, galvanized by the performance of creators on YouTube, Instagram, TikTok and Facebook.

 - Advertising reach is up sharply on LinkedIn (+17 %) and Pinterest (+10 %).

-- Video, in short or long format, is the preferred format for branding, brand awareness and conversion.
+- Video, whether short or long, is the preferred format for branding, awareness and conversion.

-- On Facebook, video advertising is increasingly integrated into the News Feed, taking advantage of cross-platform data (Instagram, Messenger, WhatsApp).
+- On Facebook, video advertising is increasingly integrated into the news feed, leveraging cross-platform data (Instagram, Messenger, WhatsApp).

-- YouTube creators are exploiting the diversification of sponsored formats: product placements, collaborations, live shopping, integration of video podcasts.
+- YouTube creators are leveraging the diversification of sponsored formats: product placements, collaborations, live shopping, and the integration of video podcasts.

-- The use of AI makes it possible to optimize advertising targeting and predict ROI trends on each platform.
+- The use of AI makes it possible to optimize advertising targeting and predict the evolution of ROI on each platform.

 ---|---|---|---|---|